freemvmt/two-towers-overlords/freemvmt/README.md

 a) hike the difficulty of the validation check (e.g. by expanding the small candidate pool)
 b) use a *much harder* final test as the metric against which wandb evaluates a given permutation of hyperparams

-Then to run an absolute monster sweep...
+Then to run an absolute monster sweep!

 ## Additional resources